mapproxy/mapproxy/doc/install.rst

 Installation
 ============

 This tutorial guides you to the MapProxy installation process on Unix systems.
 For Windows refer to :doc:`install_windows`.
-For Max refer to: :doc:`install_mac`.
+For Mac refer to: :doc:`install_mac`.

 This tutorial was created and tested with Debian 5.0/6.0 and Ubuntu 10.04 LTS, if you're installing MapProxy on a different system you might need to change some package names.